Jennifer J. Stiegler-Balfour, Ph.D.

 Location

 Dr. Stiegler-Balfour is a Professor of Psychology and the principal investigator of the Reading Comprehension and Cognition (RCC) Lab.
-The primary questions addressed in the RCC Lab are focused on gaining a better understand of the memory processes involved in reading comprehension and learning.
-Among her current projects is a series of studies focused on examining the impact of emerging technologies such as iPads, Kindles and other tablets on reading comprehension and learning processes.
-Dr. Stiegler-Balfour teaches courses including Psychology Statistics and Research Methods, Cognition and Memory, Psychology of Consciousness and a seminar in Cognition and Learning.
-Since 2011, Dr. Stiegler-Balfour has also served as the faculty advisor of the UNE Chapter of the PSI CHI Honor Society.
+The RCC Lab focuses on investigating the memory processes that underlie reading comprehension and learning.
+One of Dr. Stiegler-Balfour's current research lines explores the impact of emerging technologies, such as screen-based reading and audiobooks, on reading comprehension and the learning process.
+In the classroom, Dr. Stiegler-Balfour teaches a variety of courses, including Memory & Cognition, Psychological Statistics, Research Methods, Psychology of Consciousness, and a seminar on Cognition and Learning.
+Additionally, since 2011, Dr. Stiegler-Balfour has been the faculty advisor for the PSI CHI Honor Society chapter at the university.

 Credentials